matteobiffoni/BookMark/README.md

 USAGE<br/>
-Move toto the directory where "BookMark" is installed.
+Move to the directory where "BookMark" is installed.
 <br/>
 `rails s`